zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-Docker.md

 ## Invoking the command line tool using Docker

-`zonemaster/backend` offer the same possibility as [zonemaster-cli] container image.
+`zonemaster/backend` also contains the CLI tool shipped in the [zonemaster-cli] container image.
-You can invoke zonemaster-cli :
+You can invoke zonemaster-cli in the Zonemaster-Backend Docker image by running the following command:

 ```
 docker run -ti --rm zonemaster/backend:local cli zonemaster.net